State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Experimental Design and Analyses

 \section{Experimental Design and Analyses}

-We conducted a series of tests to analyze the effectiveness of our proposed approaches for input-length generalization.
-Moreover, we analyzed their effects on the state-space of controller networks.
-In particular, we tested the compression, regularization, and baseline approaches with the following tasks: sort, copy, differentiation, shift, add, search, logic evaluation.
-All tasks were tested with five different controller networks: a Peephole LSTM with state compression, a Peephole LSTM with state regularization, a Peephole LSTM with state compression \& state regularization, and -- as baselines -- an LSTM and an FFNN.
-We refer to the state compression and state regularization approaches as COMPR and REG, respectively, in our work.
-Their combination is termed COMPR\&REG.
-We refer to the LSTM-based (stateful) and FFNN-based (stateless) controllers as STATEFUL-BASELINE and STATELESS-BASELINE, respectively.
+We evaluated how well our proposed generalisation approaches handle longer input sequences and analysed their impact on the controller's state-space.
+The following algorithmic tasks were employed: sort, copy, differentiation, shift, add, search, and logic evaluation.
+All tasks were tested with five different controller networks: as baselines, an LSTM and an FFNN; and as proposed approaches, a Peephole LSTM with state compression, a Peephole LSTM with state regularisation, and a Peephole LSTM with state compression \& state regularisation.
+We denote state compression and state regularisation as \emph{COMPR} and \emph{REG}, respectively, while their combination is referred to as \emph{COMPR\&REG}.
+The LSTM-based and FFNN-based controllers are termed \emph{STATEFUL-BASELINE} and \emph{STATELESS-BASELINE}, respectively.

-Furthermore, we analyzed if a pre-trained DNC can be extended with a larger memory without retraining.
+Furthermore, we analysed whether a pre-trained DNC can be extended with a larger memory matrix without retraining and evaluated its performance on unseen input sequence lengths.